Home Linux DistributionsHow to upgrade to Fedora 23 from Fedora 22

 By sk

-Fedora 25 was released yesterday.
-Check the release notes to know what's new in this release and to download the Fedora 25 desktop and server editions.
-While new users can simply download and install Fedora, those running Fedora 24 may want to upgrade their systems.
-The Fedora team has made the upgrade task pretty easy and straightforward.
-This tutorial describes how to upgrade to Fedora 25 from Fedora 24.
+Fedora 23 was released a few weeks ago and while new users can simply download and install Fedora, those running Fedora 22 may want to upgrade their systems.
+The Fedora team made the upgrade task into pretty easy and straight forward.
+However, we do need to prepare our servers or machines for a smooth upgrade.
+This tutorial describes how to upgrade to Fedora 23 from Fedora 22.

 I strongly recommend you to backup your important data and configuration files to any external hdd or USB drives to avoid data loss.
 Also, make sure you have uninterrupted power supply and fast Internet connection.

-The upgrade method is same for Fedora desktop and Server editions, and of course you can upgrade your remote Fedora VPS using this method.
+For your information, the upgrade task is same for Fedora desktop and Server, and you can also upgrade your remote Fedora VPS using this method.

 $ ssh sk@192.168.1.102